-Compulsory | Exam Board: Edexcel | Syllabus Code: 4PH1

-IGCSE Physics seeks to inform pupils about the universe, from the very small (atomic) to the very large (astronomical), taking in more familiar areas of investigation along the way such as how rockets work, insulators and conductors, how cameras use light waves and why magnets are used in motors

-Lessons are interactive and include investigation and plenty of experimentation.
+PHYSICS IGCSE Compulsory | Exam Board: Edexcel | Syllabus Code: 4PH1 Overview IGCSE Physics seeks to inform pupils about the universe, from the very small (atomic) to the very large (astronomical), taking in more familiar areas of investigation along the way such as how rockets work, insulators and conductors, how cameras use light waves and why magnets are used in motors Lessons are interactive and include investigation and plenty of experimentation.
 Pupils will use ICT not just for web-related research but also for experimentation with high-speed data-logging and analysis.
 The topics studied are Forces and Motion, Astronomy, Electricity, Waves, Energy, Solids Liquids and Gases, Magnetism and Atomic Physics.
 Pupils on this course will gain skills in experimental methods, where they will be able to collect and appraise data and develop reasoned thinking and critical appraisal of scientific arguments.
 Some mathematical skill is required but the emphasis of the course is on Physics as an experimental science.

-The course is assessed through a final examination consisting of two papers.
+Assessment The course is assessed through a final examination consisting of two papers.
 There is no coursework component to this course.

-Naturally, IGCSE Physics supports the study of IB Physics.
+Future Pathways Naturally, IGCSE Physics supports the study of IB Physics.
 It also builds very useful scientific skills for the other IB science courses.
-Even for pupils who are not aiming at a science-related career, the IGCSE Physics course contains much of interest to the citizen-scientist and pupils will be well informed about the frontiers of current Physics research through it.
+Even for pupils who are not aiming at a science-related career, the IGCSE Physics course contains much of interest to the citizen-scientist and pupils will be well informed about the frontiers of current Physics research from this study.
+For pupils who experience excessive demand from the full IGCSE Physics course, we offer the IGCSE Double Award Science course.
+This course results in a rigorous IGCSE science qualification that is good preparation for any of the IBDP science courses.

-GEOGRAPHY IGCSE

-Humanities Option | Exam Board: Cambridge Assessment International | Syllabus Code: 0976

-Geography is known as an 'umbrella subject' and geographers learn skills that can be applied to all subject areas.
+GEOGRAPHY IGCSE Humanities Option | Exam Board: Edexcel International | Syllabus Code: 4GE1 Overview Geography is known as an 'umbrella subject' and students of geography learn skills that can be applied to all subject areas.
 Pupils will learn an equal balance of human and physical geography, including topics such as the environmental impact of development and hazards - topics which are at the forefront of our planet's future.
 They will be developed as autonomous learners and, by the end of the course, will be able to plan, manage, lead and conclude investigations with minimal guidance from teachers.
 Pupils will use technology that is at the forefront of geography's growing importance such as GIS (Geographical Information Systems), which are used by planners, developers, political groups and military organisations to lay digital data over geographical information.
 They will also develop and embed mathematical, aural, literacy and debating skills.
+The fieldwork investigation skills required by the course allows pupils to complete several field trip in the local area, including into Rome, to the ENEA laboratory and to a local river.
+Without the time or pressure of writing-up a full piece of work, these skills are then applied to exam style questions but also equip the students for the IB, further education and the career of their choice.
+Assessment Paper 1: